tom-clik/clikpage/docs/_source/Stylesheet Generation.md

 Some also define states such as hover, disabled, highlight.

 In a clik stylesheet, the states and panels are easliy applied referring only to the keyword.
-For instance, for a listing of articles, the stylesheet would look like this[^dream1].
+For instance, for a listing of articles, the stylesheet would look like this.

 ```
 .scheme-listing {